tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 content[start:start + len(shellcode)] = shellcode
 ```

-4. Decides what the return-address will be and places it in the payload.
+4. Decides what the return address will be and places it in the payload.

 ```python
 ret = 0x00 # ✩ Need to change ✩